-- the appropriate notice period or pay in lieu of notice, as outlined above in the termination section;
+- the appropriate notice period or pay in lieu of notice, as outlined above in the Termination section;

 - paid leave for job interviews;

 - any unpaid wages;

 - any unused accrued and pro rata annual leave;

 - any unused accrued long service leave;

 - pro rata long service leave (if applicable); and

 - severance pay (if applicable).

-Visit the Redundancy information page for information on redundancy obligations.
+Visit Redundancy for information on redundancy obligations.